FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 </div>

-## Less hostile provider than Gmail
+## A less hostile provider than Gmail

 First, please install the `isync` package, so we can get this out of our way.
 Use the package manager provided by your GNU/Linux distribution, on